mohamedrezk122/Old-site/_posts/2022-5-5-diffusion.md

 $$\theta \in [0,2\pi] \;\;\; \rightarrow  \;\;\; k_{2D} = \cos{\theta}\;\hat{x} + \sin{\theta}\;\hat{y} $$

-So, what we have to do is just adding some particles to the screen and let them spread out; however, the internal forces of attraction and gravity are neglected in this model.
+So, what we have to do is just adding some particles to the screen and let them spread out, but bare in mind that the internal forces of attraction and gravity are neglected in this model.
 The initial setup should look like this:

 <div style="text-align:center">
   <img src="\assets\images\post_1\sim.png" />